-Purpose: Safety inspections are conducted to determine the compliance with the Commission's safety regulations for LPG/LNG/CNG installations.
-Noncompliance with the safety regulations are identified and recorded on the field evaluation Data sheets.
-The owners or operators of stationary installations or vehicle/mobile equipment cited for violations are notified of the safety issues and afforded a specific time frame to take corrective action or remove the installation or vehicle/mobile equipment from service.

-Calculation Method: Cumulative
+Purpose Safety inspections are conducted to determine the compliance with the Commission's safety regulations for LPG/LNG/CNG installations.
+Noncompliance with the safety regulations are identified and recorded on the field evaluation data sheets.
+The owners or operators of stationary installations or vehicle/mobile equipment cited for violations are notified of the safety issues and afforded a specific time frame to take corrective action or remove the installation or vehicle /mobile equipment from service.
+Calculation Method: Cumulative Target Attainment: Priority: Key Measure: No New Measure: No Percentage Measure: No Output 2.2.1.3 Number of LPG/CNG/LNG Investigations Short Definition In addition to routine safety inspections, special investigations and accident investigations are conducted on LPG/CNG/LNG facilities, vehicles and mobile equipment to determine compliance with Commission safety regulations.

-Target Attainment: Low

-Priority: Medium

-Key Measure: No

-New Measure: No

-Percentage Measure: No

-Output 2-2-1-3: Number of LPG/CNG/LNG Investigations

-Definition: In addition to routine safety inspections, special investigations and accident investigations are conducted on LPG/CNG/LNG facilities, vehicles and mobile equipment to determine compliance with Commission safety regulations.
 Investigations of unsafe installations or practices are initiated by complaints from individuals in the regulated industries or from the public.
 Licensees are required by Commission rules to report incidents or accidents involving LPG/CNG/LNG at installations or on equipment they own, operate or service.

-Data Limitations: None.
+Data Limitations None.

-Data Source: Division staff enters accidents and complaints into an access Database, and final approval inspections, follow-up re-inspections and other special inspections are entered in the LIS Oracle Database.

-Methodology: Adding the totals from each Database equals the total number of accidents and special inspections.

-Purpose: Accident investigations are conducted to determine the probable cause of the incident and to determine if non-compliance with applicable safety regulations may have contributed to the incident.
+Data Source Division staff enters accidents and complaints into an access database, and final approval inspections, follow-up re-inspections and other special inspections are entered in the LIS Oracle database.
+Methodology Adding the totals from each database equals the total number of accidents and special inspections.
+Purpose Accident investigations are conducted to determine the probable cause of the incident and to determine if non-compliance with applicable safety regulations may have contributed to the incident.
 Special investigations are conducted to monitor new construction and installation activities, approve large stationary installations and certain vehicles, and to respond to consumer/public/industry complaints.
 Special investigations also include certain follow up inspections to determine compliance from a previous inspection.

-Calculation Method: Cumulative

-Target Attainment: Low

-Priority: Low

-Key Measure: No

-New Measure: No

-Percentage Measure: No

-Output 2-2-1-4: Number of LPG/CNG/LNG Exams Administered

-Definition: Persons engaged in jurisdictional LPG, CNG and LNG activities are required to be licensed, certified or registered with the Railroad Commission.
+Target Attainment: Low Priority: Low Key Measure: No New Measure: No Percentage Measure: No Calculation Method: Cumulative Output 2.2.1.4 Number of LPG/CNG/LNG Exams Administered Short Definition Persons engaged in jurisdictional LPG, CNG and LNG activities are required to be licensed, certified or registered with the Railroad Commission.
 To obtain a certification a person must pass a written examination.
 Forms, fees and insurance must be filed with the division to obtain a license, and certain licenses require cargo tank motor vehicles and delivery units to be registered with the Commission.
-Licensed master and journeyman plumbers and air-conditioning and refrigeration (ACR) licensees who perform certain LPG or CNG activities may register for an exemption with the Commission

-in lieu of maintaining a current Railroad Commission license or certification.
+Licensed master and journeyman plumbers and air-conditioning and refrigeration (ACR) licensees who perform certain LPG or CNG activities may register for an exemption with the Commission in lieu of maintaining a current Railroad Commission license or certification.
 Annual renewal of each license, certification and/or registration is required.

-Data Limitations: None.
+Data Limitations None.

+Data Source

-Data Source: All Data for LPG, CNG and LNG examinations, certification, licenses and registrations are entered into the Commission's LIS Oracle Database.
+All data for LPG, CNG and LNG examinations, certification, licenses and registrations are entered into the Commission's LIS Oracle database.

+Methodology

-Methodology: The totals can be calculated using reports from the LIS Oracle Database.
+The totals can be calculated using reports from the LIS Oracle database.

+Purpose

-Purpose: Persons who perform jurisdictional LPG, CNG or LNG activities in Texas are required by statute to hold a license or registration from the Commission.
+Persons who perform jurisdictional LPG, CNG or LNG activities in Texas are required by statute to hold a license or registration from the Commission.
 All licensees must have insurance and employees performing jurisdictional activities must be certified by testing on safety regulations.
 Licensees, certified employees, and registrants must renew annually.
 Licensees with transports must register each truck annually.

 Calculation Method: Cumulative

 Target Attainment: High

 Priority: Low

 Key Measure: No

 New Measure: No

 Percentage Measure: No

-Output 2-2-1-5: Number Training Hours Provided to Alternative Fuels Certificate Holders

-Definition: Training hours are the hours an instructor spends in a classroom or in the field teaching a class or seminar.
+Output 2.2.1.5 Number of Individuals Attending LP-Gas Training or Continuing Education Courses Short Definition

+Individuals attending are those that complete attendance of a training or continuing education course provided either in a classroom or online.

+Data Limitations

-Data Limitations: None.
+None.